 DUI Convictions and Employment

-In this article, we specifically discuss Florida DUIs and how employers react to DUI charges.
+In this article, we specifically discuss how Florida employers may react to DUI charges.
 Will you lose your job because of a DUI arrest or conviction?
 Is it even legal to be fired for a DUI, or is that considered discrimination?

 Florida is an At-Will Employment State